 In an age when society no longer frowns on men showing emotion, these messages can strike a special chord with your readers and also help your brand stand out in the inbox over all of the “goofball dad” messages.

 3. Have a laugh with Dad

-It’s a rite of passage that your father will embarrass you, whether he shows up wearing black socks with sandals or cracks jokes that make you cringe in front of your friends.
+But, speaking of goofball dads … It’s a rite of passage that your father will embarrass you, whether he shows up wearing white socks with sandals or cracks cringe-inducing jokes in front of your friends.
 But it also means that humor can resonate with your customers and give your creative team room to play.